 Periodic inspections of the top suspensions can be made without disassembly.
-For more extensive inspections the lug or top hook may be removed as follows:
+For more extensive inspections the lug maybe removed as follows:

-- 1. Disconnect the Hoist and remove it to a workbench. - 2.
-Remove the Hook Retaining Screw. - 3.
-Remove the Hook Retainer. - 4.
-Remove the Hook (Note the orientation of the hook for reassembly).
+- 1. Disconnect the hoist and remove it to workbench.

+- 2. Remove the lug retaining screw.

+- 3. Remove the lug retainer.

+- 4. Remove the lug.